alco-company/mortimer-bellis/WORKLOG.md

 # WORKLOG

+# fonts to use: Inter, Helvetica, Futura, Garamond, Times New Roman, Bodoni, Baskerville, Century Expanded

 ## BUGS

 * [ ] add breaks and included_in_duration to payroll_period#manual_punch
 * [ ] redesign punch and add work_schedule to payroll_period#manual_punch

 ## CHANGELOG

+* build day summary

+### 2/7/2024

+* link to day view on year calendar

 ### 1/7/2024